 Lecture method is used in combination with the case studies to provide a rich learning experience for the student.
-The course requires the practical use of a computer.
+The course requires the practical use of a computer and the Internet to find financial solutions.
 The emphasis will be on learning by doing.
 Every student must participate in an intensive classroom activity.
 Reading, writing, and problem solving assignments will be made throughout the course.

 Assignments and projects require students to actively use resources of the library.
-Detailed guide to business resources of the library as well as the description of Lincoln

-&lt;sup>1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+Detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).